junhe1979/DalitzPlot.jl/README.md

 Users are required to supply amplitudes with factors $(2\pi)^{4-3n}F|{\mathcal M}|^2\frac{1}{S}$ within the function, named `amp` here.

-We can take it as 1.
+The simplest case is to assume it equals 1.

 ```julia
 amp(tecm, kf, ch, para, p0)=1.